Using Tidio Chat

 And it’s done!

-And the chat window will display a message indicating that a new operator has join the chat and that the conversation has been transferred:
+The chat window will display a message indicating that a new operator has joined the chat and that the conversation has been transferred:

-And these are the basics of using Tidio Chat to communicate with your customers!
-If you have more questions regarding our Tidio Panel or the Chat, you can check out our knowledge articles or contact us directly via chat on tidiochat.com or by email on email@example.com
+And these are the basics of using Tidio to communicate with your customers!
+If you have any other questions regarding the way our app works, feel free to browse through our knowledge articles or contact us directly via chat widget on www.tidiochat.com or via email at [email protected]Go Back